vitaminwater/Daryl/README.md

 ## Orders

-Currently Daryl only responds to 6 possible orders:
+Daryl only responds to a restricted set of possible orders:

 ### Create note